 We recognise that it is important that our school remains open so parents are able to work and pupils can continue to learn.
 Our school will make every effort to prepare for severe snow/ice this winter by e.g. gritting pathways, clearing access points etc.

 How will we let you me know if the school is closed?

 However, if we do experience severe snow/ice resulting in hazardous conditions, our headteacher may have to take the decision to close the school.
 Once this decision has been made we will notify parents via the Kent Closures website.
 As you can appreciate staff travel from a variety of starting points and they need to inform us if they can safely travel in.
 To determine whether our school is open or closed please visit:

 Search for the school in the search box.
 The Kent Closures website can also be used to find out if other services in Kent are open or closed, such as nurseries, children’s centres and libraries.
-We also recommend parents sign up for SMS/ Email alerts on the Kent Closures website.
-This service will send an SMS or email alert to let parents know if our school is closed.
+We also recommend parents sign up for Email alerts on the Kent Closures website.
+This service will send an email alert to let parents know if our school is closed.
 Parents can also listen to KMFM, BBC Radio Kent or Heart FM to hear if the school has closed.

 What can you do to help?

 - Please visit www.kent.gov.uk/winter for more information about gritting routes and travel issues around Kent so you can plan your journey.